 3. Describing research data (documentation, metadata)

 From the beginning of the research project a careful documentation of research data is important.
 It ensures the comprehensibility of the research data both for yourself and for others.
 It also decreases the risk of false interpretation and significantly promotes the findability and reusability of your data.
-Without proper description, research data is just a collection of random files, numbers, and signs, and documentation, data use and reuse may become impossible.
-Investing time in documenting the data during the research project will also save time when you are publishing the dataset.
+Without proper description, research data are just a collection of random files, numbers, and characters, which can make it difficult to use and reuse the data.
+Investing time in documenting your data during the research project will also save time when you are publishing the dataset.

 Sharing the metadata is always recommended to increase the visibility of the research, even in situations where the research material itself cannot be opened for some reason.